jamesshore/ergotest/docs/automation_api.md

 * *skip:* light cyan `_`
 * *timeout:* purple inverse `!`

 This is a convenience method.
 For more control over rendering, use the [Reporting API](reporting_api.md) instead.
+This is the same as calling [testRenderer.renderAsCharacters(testCaseResult)](reporting_api.md#testrendererrenderassinglelines).

 [Back to top](#automation-api)